 What parents and caregivers can expect from counseling & therapy

-If you and the team recognize your child needs counseling, know that it will help your child develop a healthy self-image.
+If you and the team at your CAC recognize your child needs counseling, know that it will help your child develop a healthy self-image.
 They will learn to trust again, identify ways to stay safe, and find ways to stay in control.

 Therapy is a unique opportunity for a child to meet with a trained professional toward establishing and achieving healthy goals.

 The counselor will establish an individual treatment plan.
 There is no set number of sessions or hours.

 Insurance can cover costs, but absent private insurance or Medicaid, talk to your Family Advocate.
 They can help you identify affordable ways to receive counseling.
 Money is available if you qualify through the Victim Compensation fund that can cover counseling.

 What should I ask a counselor before starting?

 Do you specialize in working with children?
 Are you experienced with trauma-based and trauma-informed care?
 What methods do you use?
 Are they based in science and researched evidence?
 What treatments do you use?
 Do you recognize our family’s strengths?
 Do you have experience engaging schools?

 What should I ask after the first few sessions?